mhassan1900/MHut/README.md

 DESCRIPTION
 ===========

-Various utilities I found useful that are needed on a regular basis.
+Various utilities I found useful for projects that are needed on a regular basis.
-Not really meant to be specific to any project.
-Just stuff that comes up on a regular basis.

 Also the dumping ground for a bunch of various utils that don't fit anywhere.

 Offers following modules for import: